Back to All Posts

 In-Season for Spring

 It’s always recommended to buy fruits and vegetables in season.
-That’s when they typically have the best flavor.
+That’s when they typically have the best flavor for your healthy spring meals.
 You will find these fruits and vegetables in the market during the spring season:

 Freshness Tips

-Wherever you shop for food, here are a few nutrition tips for seniors to help assure the foods you buy are of the highest quality and freshness.
+Wherever you shop for food, here are a few tips to help assure the foods you buy for your healthy spring meals are of the highest quality and freshness.

 Smell the produce.
 Fruit with a sweet smell to it indicates ripeness.